 Making Keto Japanese Food at Home

-Stocking a Keto Japanese Pantry: Keep these essentials on hand — tamari (or coconut aminos for a lower-sodium option), rice vinegar, sesame oil, dashi powder (check for no added sugars), miso paste, and dried wakame seaweed.
-These four ingredients form the foundation of nearly every Japanese sauce and broth.
+Keep these essentials on hand — tamari (or coconut aminos for a lower-sodium option), rice vinegar, toasted sesame oil, dashi powder (check for no added sugars), miso paste (white and red), and dried wakame seaweed.
+These ingredients form the foundation of nearly every Japanese sauce and broth, and none of them will break your carb budget.

-Frequently Asked Questions About Keto Japanese Food
+Keto Japanese Food Q&A

 Is sushi keto-friendly?

-Traditional sushi rolls are not keto — the sushi rice is seasoned with sugar and rice vinegar, and a single roll can contain 25–40g of net carbs.
+Traditional sushi rolls are not keto — the sushi rice is seasoned with sugar and vinegar, and a single roll can contain 25–40g of net carbs.
 However, sashimi (fish without rice), naruto rolls (cucumber-wrapped), and hand rolls with minimal rice are all workable keto Japanese food options.
 When dining out, order sashimi platters and miso soup rather than maki rolls to keep net carbs under 5g per serving.

 Are ramen and udon noodles keto?

 Standard ramen and udon noodles are high in carbohydrates — a serving of udon contains roughly 50–60g of net carbs, and ramen is similar.
 They are not keto-friendly.
 The good news: the broth in ramen and udon is typically very low-carb.
-Ask for the broth with a protein and vegetable topping (chashu pork, soft-boiled egg, bok choy) without noodles, or substitute shirataki noodles if the restaurant accommodates.
+Ask for broth with a protein and vegetable topping (chashu pork, soft-boiled egg, bok choy) without noodles, or substitute shirataki noodles if the restaurant accommodates.

 Can I eat tempura on a keto diet?